Application for a Grant—Individual

 For each presenter, you must provide the following information:

-SSHRC will not fund the full cost of any connection event or outreach activity.
+SSHRC will not fund the full cost of any Connection project.
 Additional support in the form of cash and/or in kind contributions (excluding registration fees) equivalent to a minimum of 50 per cent of the amount requested from SSHRC must come from sponsoring organizations, not individuals (see SSHRC’s Guidelines for Cash and In-Kind Contributions for more details).
-For example, an applicant / project director asking SSHRC for $10,000 in Connection Grant funding will have to provide additional support equal to $5,000.
+For example, an applicant / project director asking SSHRC for $10,000 in Connection Grant funding will have to provide additional support equal to at least $5,000.

 Letters of support are required from each organization listed in your application as a sponsoring organization and contributing toward the required minimum of 50 per cent in matching cash and/or in-kind contributions.